psychemedia/storytelling-notes/pedlar-of-swaffham.md

 To ye Clerk and Sexton each 10 o o

 for leave (as tradition reports) to bury his dog in ye churchyard.
 So far is true, that there is a Picture of a Pedlar and his dog in painted glass in ye window over ye Pulpit ; wh suffering by the high wind was renewed at ye Parish expense in 1703 {Vestry Book, fol.
 7-19).
 There appears to have beai a like picture there in 1607 [Old Vestry Book, fol.
 171 — 173), tho' this Land was not then call'd by ye name of Pedlar's Acre : nor in the lease granted February 20th, 1656, The first mention of that name, as far as I can find, was in ye lease August 6th, 1690.
 And might not this story take its rise from another Benefactor? of whom we have ye following account given by Bp.
 Gibson in his Edition of Camden. * Plenry Smith was once a Silver Smith in London, but he did not follow that trade long.
-He afterwards went a begging for many years, and was commonly called Dog Smith, because he had a dog wh always followed him — when he dyed, he left a very great estate in ye hands of Trustees upon a general acct of Charity, and more particularly for Surrey — After ye Trustees had made a considerable improvement of ye estate, and purchas'd several farms, they settled sold, per annum or thereabouts upon every market-

-town in Surrey, or gave looold. in money upon every Parish excepting one or two they settled a yearly revenue.
+He afterwards went a begging for many years, and was commonly called Dog Smith, because he had a dog wh always followed him — when he dyed, he left a very great estate in ye hands of Trustees upon a general acct of Charity, and more particularly for Surrey — After ye Trustees had made a considerable improvement of ye estate, and purchas'd several farms, they settled sold, per annum or thereabouts upon every market-town in Surrey, or gave looold. in money upon every Parish excepting one or two they settled a yearly revenue.
 Among ye rest Lambeth has lold.' {^Camden, vol. i., p.
 393.)
 From this acct I should suspect ye picture of ye Pedlar and his Dog to have been put up in memory of Mr. Smith, and to have no relation to ye Benefactor, who gave Church Hopys ; could I acct for its being put up before his death, as it was in 1607, whereas he dyed in 1627, and was bur. at Wandsworth,— And yet such seems to have been ye Temper of ye man, yt he might do this in his own lifetime (as tradition says of the Pedlar), upon ye burial of his Dog in ye churchyard.
 He was whipt at Mitcham as a common vagrant for wh reason this parish was excluded from his Benefactions (Aubrey's History, vol. il, p.
 142).
 The Benefactor is unknown ; but it appears to have been ye estate of ye Parish befor ye year 1504, `[Old Vestry Book, fol.
 2-5]` for its Rent was then brought into the Church Account; and its Title was defended `[Old Vestry Book, fol.
 104, and 108 — no. Mr. Easton's claim was probably from a purchnse of lands, given to superstitious uses under a Statute I. Edward VI., cap.
 14, section 5 (1542), wh vested such in ye crown (Gibson, Cod.
 2nd vol., p.
 1256).
 The Court Rolls were searched and quit-rent paid for it in 1648. —Old Vestry Book, fol.
 2836.]` out of the Church Stock, agst the claim of Mr. Easton in 1581.
 It was formerly `[So called in 1623 {Old Vestry Book, fol.
 223-6225-a), in 1629 {Old Vestry Book, fol.
 241), and in 1654 {Vestry Book, fol. i), but in ye lease February 6, 1656, it was served and inclosed as a meadow, having been an osier Hoper.
 Thus described likewise in ye lease August 6, 1690, though it be also there called Pedlar s Acre, and as containing by estimation one acre more or less, tho' I never found it so call'd in ye Parish Acct Books till 1705.]` an osier ground, and then let at small rack rents, `[At 2s.
 8d. in 1504 (C/</ Vestry Book, fol.
 2-5) at 4s. in 1514 (fol.
 9-19), at 5s. in 1554 (fol.
 52-55) at 6s.
 8d. in 1557 (fol.
 54), at 13s.
 4d. in 1565 (fol.
 63), at ild.
 6s.
 8d. in 1581 (fol.
 106-6), and at that rent with a fine of 5old. to lien.
 Price, upon a lease of 21 years in 1620 (fol.
 212), but for 61 years commencing from Xmas, 1659, to Edw.
 Smitli, by lease dated February 24, 1656 {Vestry Book, fol.
 14 and lease), which lease came afterwards to Bernard Whalley, Esq., of Bickley, Warwickshire, in right of his wife Lucy, dr to ye said Edw.
 Smith, who surrendered it in 1690, and had 61 years added to it in a new lease granted August 6, 1690, but to commence at Xmas following, by Geo.
 Hooper, D.D., John Ac worth, Thomas Rode, and Tho.
 Walker, then Rector and Churchwardens of the Parish, upon paying a fine of 5old.
 This lease was assigned to Tho.
 Wymondegold, December 6, 1690, who paid 25old. for it to Mr. Whalley, probably in consideration of ye 30 years unexpir'd in his former lease.]` but being afterwards severed and inclosed as a meadow, long leases were granted of it, and probably with a view to building; the last whereof dated August 6, 1690, for a term of 61 years at the yearly rent of jQ^, payable quarterly."

 This account seems to contain all that is to be found about the Lambeth Pedlar and his acre.
 In 1851 Mr. John Smith asked in the pages of Willis's Current Notes (p.
 59), whether any information could be obtained which connected the pedlar with the Henry Smith mentioned above, but he obtained no reply in response to his query, and we must perforce leave the question where it is, as a local legend which has still some form of attraction in it.
 But the point to dwell upon is that the present form of the legend is no doubt fragmentary ; and the lost portion may perhajjs be yet regained.
 The cue to this lost part may be found perhaps in the more perfectly preserved legend of the Pedlar of Swaflfham.
 The representation of this worthy is carved in wood, and below him is what is commonly called a dog, though Blomefield {Hist, of Norfolk, iii.
 507) suggests it is a bear.
 At all events here is a similar picture to the Lambeth window, and to this is attached a legend of some importance.
 It would be interesting if the spoliation of the Lambeth window were made the starting-point for an inquiry, which should ultimately result in linking the legend of the Lambeth Pedlar to that class of local legends which the Swaffham Pedlar shows to be of remote antiquity.